Stable Gravastars: Guilfoyle's electrically charged solutions: review of gravastar models

-The second model to be reviewed is the {\it Visser \& Wiltshire's gravastar model} \cite {Visser} in which the authors tried to determine the possibility of dynamically testing the stability of the gravastar model against radial perturbations.
-In this sense, the scenario allows a precise formation mechanism in which the number of layers of the original model is reduced from five to three.
-Therefore, the most important features of the model are \begin{enumerate} \item[(i)] Inside the gravastar, $r < r_0$, a de Sitter spacetime with $p=-\rho$ is assumed, together with the strong condition $\rho>0$. \item[(ii)] The spacetime is assumed to be free of singularities everywhere.
-In order to avoid both, event and cosmological horizons, a single thin shell, with surface density $\sigma$ and surface tension $\vartheta$ is placed at $r=a\gtrsim r_s$. \item[(iii)] The interior spacetime is matched to the exterior vacuum at the junction interface $\Sigma$ situated at $r=a$. \end{enumerate}
+The second model to be reviewed is the {\it Visser \& Wiltshire gravastar model} \cite {Visser}, in which the authors tried to determine the possibility of dynamically testing the stability of the gravastar model against radial perturbations.
+In this sense, the scenario allows a precise formation mechanism, in which the number of layers of the original model is reduced from five to three.
+Therefore, the most important features of the model are: \begin{enumerate} \item[(i)] Inside the gravastar, $r < r_0$, a de Sitter spacetime with $p=-\rho$ is assumed, together with the strong condition $\rho>0$. \item[(ii)] The spacetime is assumed to be free of singularities everywhere.
+In order to avoid both event and cosmological horizons, a single thin shell with a surface density $\sigma$ and surface tension $\vartheta$ is placed at $r=a\gtrsim r_s$. \item[(iii)] The interior spacetime is matched to the exterior vacuum at the junction interface $\Sigma$ situated at $r=a$. \end{enumerate}

-A particular illustration in this model that goes a de Sitter interior solution was matched smoothly to the exterior Schwarzschild geometry at a junction surface, composing of a thin shell with surface stress-energy tensor $\sigma$ and $\mathcal{P}$.
-Using this technique, we obtained a condition for dynamical stability for the thin shell against radial perturbations in terms of a thin shell's equation of motion given by $ \frac{1}{2}\dot{a^2} + V(a) = 0 $, with R $\equiv$ $\frac {dR}{d\tau}$ and $\tau$ being the proper time of the timelike hypersurface.
-In this context, we will perform a similar procedure outlined by Visser \& Wiltshire and analyse the stability of gravastars against radial perturbations.
+A particular illustration in this model that offers a de Sitter interior solution was matched smoothly to the exterior Schwarzschild geometry at a junction surface, composed of a thin shell with surface energy density $\sigma$ and surface pressure $\mathcal{P}$.
+Using this technique, we obtain a condition for dynamical stability for the thin shell against radial perturbations in terms of a thin shell's equation of motion given by $ \frac{1}{2}\dot{a^2} + V(a) = 0 $, with R $\equiv$ $\frac {dR}{d\tau}$ and $\tau$ being the proper time of the timelike hypersurface.
+In this context, we perform a similar procedure outlined by Visser \& Wiltshire and analyze the stability of gravastars against radial perturbations.